 The resistance in Nord-Pas-de-Calais

-There were no maquis, due to the massive presence of the occupying troops; on the other hand, there were many active intelligence networks, which were very useful to the Allies.
+There were no maquis (French resistance fighters), due to the massive presence of the occupying troops; However, there were many active intelligence networks that were very useful to the Allies.

-From the summer of 1941, a merciless combat in the mining area pitted the Communist party action groups against the German and French police, who acted in complete collaboration.
-More than half of the attacks and acts of sabotage carried out in France by the Resistance, in 1941 and 1942, took place in Nord and Pas-de-Calais.
-Between 1940 and 1944, 1,143 men were shot (in Lille and the surrounding area, in the citadel of Arras), and over 5,000 people (men and women) were deported to concentration camps.
-In November 1943, the foundation of the Departmental Liberation Committees (CDL) aimed to unify the actions of the various Resistance units.
-These were considerably weakened, however, at the end of 1943 - beginning of 1944, by the waves of arrests by the German police.
+From the summer of 1941, a merciless combat in the mining area opposed the Communist party action groups against the German and French police, who acted in complete collaboration.
+More than half of the attacks and acts of sabotage that were carried out in France by the Resistance, in 1941 and 1942, took place in Nord and Pas-de-Calais.
+Between 1940 and 1944, 1,143 men were shot (in Lille and the surrounding area, in the citadel of Arras) and over 5,000 people (men and women) were deported to concentration camps.
+The foundation of the Departmental Liberation Committees (CDL) aimed to unify the actions of the various Resistance units in November 1943.
+However, these were considerably weakened at the end of 1943 - beginning of 1944, due to the waves of arrests by the German police.